 Styles of yoga practice

-The various different styles or methods of yoga emphasise different practices over others and some are more physical, some more esoteric, and some more meditative.
+The various different styles or methods of yoga emphasise different practices over others and some are more physical, some more meditative, and some more esoteric.

 Finding a style that you enjoy and you feel is helpful to you both in the short term and longer term is a very individual decision.
 Each teacher will have their own take on what they teach and how they teach it, so finding a teacher that you feel ‘speaks your language’ and can help you with practicing yoga is perhaps more important than the style that you choose to practice.
 At Bristol YogaSpace we focus on the Viniyoga approach to yoga practice.
 Find out more here >

-Styles such as Iyengar Yoga or Ashtanga Yoga emphasise very physical forms of yoga practice, Viniyoga emphasises more breath centred approach to yoga practice,
+Styles such as Iyengar Yoga or Ashtanga Yoga emphasise very physical forms of yoga practice, Viniyoga emphasises a breath centred approach to yoga practice,

 Iyengar, Ashtanga Vinyasana, Viniyoga, Integral, Shadow, Kripalu, Scaravelli, Anusara, Sivananda and Kundalini just to name a few.
 The distinction between each style of yoga is a generally difference of emphasis.
-For example, focus on alignment of the body or breathing techniques.
+For example, focus on alignment of the body and the form of the pose, or breathing techniques.
 Many yoga teachers have created a hybrid practice by studying more than one style.
 No style is necessarily better or more authentic than any other but they are the teachers interpretation of what they have found important to them that they are passing on through their classes.